masssi164/chatbot/docs/architecture/MCP_INTEGRATION.md

 The chatbot integrates with the Model Context Protocol (MCP) to dynamically discover and execute tools from external servers.
 This enables extensibility through external workflows, APIs, and automation platforms like n8n.

+> **2025 update:** MCP orchestration is now delegated to LiteLLM.
+The Spring Boot backend no longer keeps its own MCP sessions or caches; instead it proxies all server CRUD operations to LiteLLM's admin API via `LiteLlmMcpService` and feeds LiteLLM-managed servers directly into the Responses payload.
+The legacy sections below are kept for background and still describe the original in-process client.

+### Current flow (LiteLLM-managed)

+1. `LiteLlmMcpService` calls LiteLLM admin endpoints (`/v1/mcp/server` and `/mcp-rest/tools/list`) to list/update servers and fetch capabilities.
+2. `McpServerController` and `McpToolController` expose thin REST proxies that forward the frontend's requests to LiteLLM.
+3. `LiteLlmToolDefinitionProvider` produces a single `type: "mcp"` block per LiteLLM server with `require_approval = "never"`.
+Approval prompts now arrive exclusively through `mcp_approval_request` events from the Responses API.
+4. Database tables `mcp_servers` and `tool_approval_policies` were dropped in migration `V8__drop_mcp_tables.sql`; there is no longer an AES-GCM encryption key to manage for MCP secrets.

 ## MCP Architecture

 ```plantuml